BLKSerene/Wordless/README.md

     The number of occurrences of the n-gram in each file.

 4. **Dispersion**:<br>
     The dispersion of the n-gram in each file.
-You can change the measure of dispersion via **Generation Settings → Measure of Dispersion**.
+You can change the measure of dispersion used via **Generation Settings → Measure of Dispersion**.
 See [Measures of Dispersion & Adjusted Frequency](#doc-eng-supported-measures-dispersion-adjusted-freq) for more details.

 5. **Adjusted Frequency**:<br>
     The adjusted frequency of the n-gram in each file.
-You can change the measure of adjusted frequency via **Generation Settings → Measure of Adjusted Frequency**.
+You can change the measure of adjusted frequency used via **Generation Settings → Measure of Adjusted Frequency**.
 See [Measures of Dispersion & Adjusted Frequency](#doc-eng-supported-measures-dispersion-adjusted-freq) for more details.

 6. **Number of Files Found**:<br>
     The number of files in which the n-gram appears at least once.